emilnebb/Numerical_methods/README.md

 # Numerical_methods

-Source code from school projects.
+Source code from exercises in the subject Numerical methods.

-Hei dette er Emil